 Cost Savings and Time Efficiency

-Furthermore, the eTRM user base continually grows, surpassing the 3,000 user level in mid-2023.
+Furthermore, the eTRM user base continually grows, surpassing the 3,000-user level in mid-2023.
 As users grow and diversify and as more data is made more available and connected, other uses may be developed for the eTRM.
-Not only are their opportunities presenting themselves to save time/dollars on data management, but opportunities associated with more/better measures, quality installation, streamlined processes, workload management, and visualization continue to present themselves.
+Not only are their opportunities presenting themselves to save time/dollars on data management, but also opportunities associated with more/better measures, quality installation, streamlined processes, workload management, and visualization continue to present themselves.

-During the 2024 eTRM Roadmap development process, Cal TF plans to solicit stakeholder feedback on whether the eTRM should cover all energy-related resources that could be used at a customer site, including dispatchable resources, batteries, low-income measures, solar and EV.
-Extending the eTRM to all energy-related resources could enable cross-resource comparisons to facilitate optimal choices for reducing the carbon footprint and optimizing grid use at the customer and/or community level.
+During the 2024 eTRM Roadmap development process, Cal TF plans to solicit stakeholder feedback on whether the eTRM should cover other energy-related resources that could be used at a customer site, including dispatchable resources, batteries, low-income measures, solar and EV.
+Extending the eTRM to other energy-related resources could enable cross-resource comparisons to facilitate optimal choices for reducing the carbon footprint and optimizing grid use at the customer and/or community level.

 Goals, Metrics, Objectives/Stakeholder Benefits